unit logo

 University Functions

-University funds may be used to provide food at a seminar, retreat, workshop, orientation, or other University function provided the event is infrequent (no more than monthly) and non-discriminatory (open to all employees in a workgroup).
-For the purposes of this policy, a workgroup consists of a unit/department.
+University funds may be used to provide food at a seminar, retreat, workshop, orientation, or other University function.

 Examples of University functions: